pjaos/netplot/README.md

 included for adding netplot capabilities into software that use these languages.

 You can now take the client code (which is fairly small) and build it into your programs in order to add netplot support to them.

-Licensing
-Netplot is distributed under the terms of the GNU Lesser General Public License

-Credits
+# Credits
-Many thanks to the authors and contributors to the excellent jfreechart project.
+Many thanks to the authors and contributors to the excellent jfreechart and plotly projects.